What Is Nicotine Withdrawal Syndrome?

 Depression and Anxiety in Smoking Cessation

-Smoking cessation can precipitate or reveal underlying depression and anxiety.
-Nicotine has antidepressant and anxiolytic effects — it increases dopamine, serotonin, and norepinephrine.
-On stopping smoking, withdrawal of these neurobiological effects can trigger depressed mood, anhedonia, and intensified anxiety, especially in the first 2-4 weeks.
-The clinical question is: are these symptoms nicotine withdrawal or an underlying psychiatric disorder?
+Quitting smoking can precipitate or unmask underlying depression and anxiety.
+Nicotine acts as both an antidepressant and anxiolytic, raising dopamine, serotonin, and norepinephrine.
+When smoking stops, the loss of those neurobiological effects can trigger depressed mood, anhedonia, and heightened anxiety, especially in the first 2-4 weeks.
+The clinical question becomes: are these symptoms nicotine withdrawal, or an underlying psychiatric disorder?

-Nicotine withdrawal peaks in the first 3-5 days and improves progressively over 2-4 weeks.
-If depressed mood, intense anhedonia, or anxiety persist beyond 4 weeks, an underlying psychiatric disorder should be investigated.
+Nicotine withdrawal peaks in the first 3-5 days and steadily improves over 2-4 weeks.
+If depressed mood, intense anhedonia, or anxiety persist past 4 weeks, investigate an underlying psychiatric disorder.
 PHQ-9 and GAD-7 are quick screening scales.
-Bupropion — a cessation pharmacotherapy — is also an antidepressant, which may mask underlying depression while cessation treatment is active.
+Bupropion — a cessation pharmacotherapy — is also an antidepressant, só it can mask underlying depression while cessation treatment is active.

 Weight Gain and Hypothyroidism

-Weight gain after smoking cessation is expected — on average 4-5 kg in the first 6-12 months.
-Nicotine suppresses appetite, increases basal metabolism, and reduces metabolic efficiency.
-Without these actions, metabolism slows and appetite increases.
-This gain is predictable and clinically far smaller than the ongoing risks of smoking.
+Weight gain after quitting is expected — about 4-5 kg in the first 6-12 months.
+Nicotine suppresses appetite, raises basal metabolism, and lowers metabolic efficiency; without it, metabolism slows and appetite climbs.
+The gain is predictable and clinically far smaller than the ongoing risks of smoking.

-When weight gain is disproportionate (above 8-10 kg) or accompanied by persistent fatigue, cold intolerance, and other complaints, hypothyroidism should be ruled out.
+When weight gain is disproportionate (over 8-10 kg) or paired with persistent fatigue, cold intolerance, and other complaints, rule out hypothyroidism.
 A simple TSH guides the diagnosis.
-It is worth noting that smoking can mask hypothyroidism (nicotine interferes with thyroid metabolism), which becomes symptomatic after cessation.
-Treatment of hypothyroidism can facilitate maintenance of abstinence by resolving fatigue.
+Smoking can mask hypothyroidism (nicotine interferes with thyroid metabolism), and the condition often becomes symptomatic after quitting.
+Treating hypothyroidism helps maintain abstinence by resolving the fatigue.

 Context-Linked Craving and Polysubstance Use

-Tobacco craving can be intense and is activated by specific contexts: stress at work, coffee or alcohol consumption, after meals, social situations.
-When craving and irritability are predominantly triggered by the occupational context, evaluating burnout or work stress as a precipitating factor is important — treating the stressor can reduce situational craving.
+Tobacco craving can be intense and is triggered by specific contexts: work stress, coffee or alcohol, post-meal moments, social situations.
+When craving and irritability are driven mainly by work, evaluate burnout or job stress as a precipitating factor — treating the stressor can reduce situational craving.

 Polysubstance use complicates smoking cessation.
-Concurrent alcohol use reduces the chances of successful cessation by up to 50% — alcohol is a potent trigger for smoking.
+Concurrent alcohol use cuts the chance of successful cessation by up to 50% — alcohol is a potent smoking trigger.
 Benzodiazepines may mask early withdrawal symptoms.
-Screening for other substances (AUDIT for alcohol, ASSIST) is recommended in patients with withdrawal symptoms more intense than expected or multiple failed attempts.
+Screen for other substances (AUDIT for alcohol, ASSIST) in patients with withdrawal symptoms more intense than expected, or after several failed attempts.

 Treatment